 For example, your project might call for a deliverable to be built by a software development team.
 A custom development firm might be able to complete the deliverable in less time than your in-house development team, but at a higher cost.

 As such, there are several factors that go into scheduling resources for a project, including:

-- What is your team’s bandwidth?
-(Current and future availability.)
+What is your team’s bandwidth?
+(Consider both current and future availability.)

 Once you’ve created the WBS and assigned project resources, it’s time to focus on your risk management plan.
 Although you won’t be able to account for every possible divergence from the project plan before launch, you can outline what your general approach and mitigation strategies will be for common or likely risks.

 It’s important to do this exercise before the project work starts because, let’s be real, once the team gets going they’re going to need to make swift decisions when issues arise.
 And this risk management plan will be ready with the answers.